-2.3.3 The Commission's second draft rule
+2.3.3 The Commission's final rule

-Having regard to the issues raised by the rule change request, the proposed rule and stakeholder views on the first draft rule as expressed through submissions and the stakeholder forum, the Commission has decided to make a second draft rule that is a more preferable draft rule.
+Having regard to the issues raised by the rule change request, the proposed rule and stakeholder views on the first and second draft rules as expressed through submissions and the stakeholder forum, the Commission has decided to make a final rule that is a more preferable rule.

-The second draft rule requires that participants must not make offers or rebids that are false or misleading.
-An offer or rebid would be deemed to be misleading if, at the time of making the offer or rebid, the participant does not have a genuine intention , or does not have a reasonable basis to make the representations which it is deemed to have made to other market participants through the pre-dispatch schedules published by AEMO (i.e. that the offer will not be changed unless the generator becomes aware of a change in material conditions and circumstances upon which the offer was based).
+The final rule requires that participants must not make offers or rebids that are false or misleading.
+An offer or rebid will be deemed to be misleading if, at the time of making the offer or rebid, the participant does not have a genuine intention, or does not have a reasonable basis to make the representations which it is deemed to have made to other market participants through the pre-dispatch schedules published by AEMO (i.e. that the offer will not be changed unless the generator becomes aware of a change in material conditions and circumstances upon which the offer was based).

-The Commission considers that by recasting clause 3.8.22A from an "in good faith" obligation to an obligation that offers, bids and rebids not be false, misleading or likely to mislead, the provisions would treat all bids and rebids as a representation of a generator's intentions to supply electricity at particular prices.
-If a generator were to change its intentions for dispatch, then its existing offer would be misleading for so long as it failed to make a rebid to reflect its true intentions.
-The second draft rule also provides that an offer, bid or rebid could be found to be false, misleading or likely to mislead by inference from behaviour, including patterns of conduct.
+The Commission considers that by recasting clause 3.8.22A from an "in good faith" obligation to a prohibition on making offers, bids and rebids that are false, misleading or likely to mislead, the provisions will treat all bids and rebids as a representation of a generator's intentions to supply electricity at particular prices.
+If a generator were to change its intentions for dispatch without reflecting this in a rebid, then its existing offer would be a source of misinformation for so long as it failed to make a rebid to reflect its true intentions.
+Therefore the final rule requires participants to rebid as soon as practicable after becoming aware of the change in material conditions and circumstances on the basis of which it decides to vary its offer.
+The final rule also provides that an offer, bid or rebid could be found to be false, misleading or likely to mislead by inference from other conduct of the participant, including patterns of conduct.

-An offer or rebid will be deemed to be misleading if the generator does not have a reasonable basis to make the representations which it is deemed to have made to other market participants through the pre-dispatch schedules published by AEMO at the time of making its offer (i.e. that the offer will not be changed unless the generator becomes aware of a change in material conditions and circumstances upon which the offer was based.
+An offer or rebid will be deemed to be misleading if the generator does not have a reasonable basis to make the representations which it is deemed to have made to other market participants through the pre-dispatch schedules published by AEMO at the time of making its offer.

-In determining whether a generator has a reasonable basis to represent that it will honour its offer or rebid, the draft rule includes provisions that would allow a court to give consideration to patterns of conduct.
-This would allow a court to take into account prior patterns of behaviour where the generator has repeatedly failed to honour its offers absent a change in material conditions and circumstances.
+In determining whether a generator made an offer or rebid that was false, misleading or likely to mislead, the final rule includes provisions that will allow a court to give consideration to patterns of conduct.
+This will allow a court to take into account prior patterns of behaviour where the generator has repeatedly failed to honour its offers absent a change in material conditions and circumstances.